marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 {% endhighlight %}

 *netconn_send* was returning 0,
 no error whatsoever.
-From the trace above, it was clear that the maximum call depth was reached with *mbox_post*, which was also returning successfully.
+From the trace above, the maximum call depth was reached with *mbox_post*, which was also returning successfully.
 The function was appending the outgoing message on a list and it was increasing a semaphore to allow the main thread (*tcpip_thread* in